usnistgov/ndn-dpdk/docs/interop/README.md

 ## NDNts

-[NDNts](https://yoursunny.com/p/NDNts/) is compatible with NDN-DPDK when running in Node.js environment.
+[NDNts](https://yoursunny.com/p/NDNts/), when running in Node.js environment, is interoperable with NDN-DPDK.
 It fully supports PIT tokens, and has partial integration with NDN-DPDK management API.

 Applications must be import [`@ndn/dpdkmgmt` package](https://www.npmjs.com/package/@ndn/dpdkmgmt) in order to communicate with NDN-DPDK.